0xPolygonMiden/miden-vm/docs/src/design/lookups/multiset.md

 # Multiset checks

-Zero knowledge virtual machines frequently make use of lookup arguments to enable performance optimizations.
-Miden VM uses multiset checks, and a brief introduction to them can be found [here](https://hackmd.io/@arielg/ByFgSDA7D).

-In Miden VM, multiset checks are used for two purposes:
+A brief introduction to multiset checks can be found [here](https://hackmd.io/@arielg/ByFgSDA7D).
+In Miden VM, multiset checks are used to implement [virtual tables](#virtual-tables) and efficient [communication buses](./main.md#communication-buses-in-miden-vm).

-1. To prove the consistency of intermediate values that must persist between different cycles of the trace, without storing the full data in the execution trace (which would require adding more columns to the trace).
-2. To prove correct interaction between two independent sections of the execution trace, e.g., between the main trace where the result of some operation is required, but would be expensive to compute, and a specialized component which can perform that operation cheaply.

-The first is achieved using [virtual tables](#virtual-tables) of data, where we add a row at some cycle in the trace and remove it at a later cycle when it is needed again.
-Instead of maintaining the entire table in the execution trace, multiset checks allow us to prove data consistency of this table using one running product column.

-The second is done by reducing each operation to a lookup value and then using a [communication bus](#communication-buses), implemented as a running product column, to provably connect the two sections of the trace.

-### Running product columns
+## Running product columns
 Although the multiset equality check can be thought of as comparing multiset equality between two vectors $a$ and $b$, in Miden VM it is implemented as a single running product column in the following way:

 - The running product column is initialized to a value $x$ at the beginning of the trace.
 (We typically use $x = 1$.)